Gaia3D/mago-3d-terrainer/README-KO.md

 3d-terrainer(dev-version) by Gaia3D, Inc.
 ----------------------------------------
 usage: mago 3DTerrainer help
+ -c,--continue                   Continue from last terrain generation.
+This option can be used when terrain creation is interrupted or fails.
  -cn,--calculateNormals          Add terrain octVertexNormals for lighting effect -d,--debug                      Debug Mode, print more detail log -h,--help                       Print this message